zhikaiwang1992/zhikaiwang1992.github.io/_pages/about.md

   - /about.html
 ---

 I am a Royal Society - Newton International Fellow at the University of Southampton, UK.
-As a geoscientist, my research in geoscience addresses the origin, formation and evolution of oceanic lithosphere, particularly the interactions among magmatic, tectonic and hydrothermal processes at mid-ocean ridges and the nature of transform faults bounding ridges.
+As a geophysicist, my research in geoscience addresses the origin, formation and evolution of oceanic lithosphere, particularly the interactions among magmatic, tectonic and hydrothermal processes at mid-ocean ridges and the nature of transform faults bounding ridges.
 I use different techniques including bathymetry mapping, seismic travel time tomography and full waveform inversion, gravity inversion and geodynamic modelling.

 Emails: zhikaiwang1992@gmail.com; zw1m23@soton.ac.uk